archie-rp/archlinux-python/README.md

 Applications
 ----------

-After install any application, they will install -- `yaourt` and then install basic stuff, some extra gtk-themes, icons and awesome wm.
+Before install any application, will install -- `yaourt` , then install basic stuff, some extra gtk-themes, icons and awesome wm.

 About